 Post-inflammatory hyperpigmentation (PIH), which looks like a dark spot over an old eruption, is not the same as an acne scar.
 When an acne cyst forms the neck of the sebaceous gland fills with bacteria, cells and sebum.
 When it eventually bursts it sends the debris deep within the dermis, where it is attacked by white blood cells.
 The aftermath of this normal remnant of the skin’s inflammatory process can leave a color change.
 In pale skin the color change can be pink, red or purple, and in darker skins brown or black.
 The darker the PIH the longer it may take to resolve, sometimes longer than 12 months.

-Treatment: Layering Gentle Retinol and Luminous Lightening serums at night provides both retinol to prevent further clogged pores and lipofuscin to dissolve dark material lodged deep inside pores.
+Treatment: Layering Gentle Retinol Night Serum and Lightening Serum at night provides both retinol to prevent further clogged pores and lipofuscin to dissolve dark material lodged deep inside pores.
 It’s the best way to deal with conditions like acne vulgaris and adult acne where hyperpigmentation is also a problem.

 Twin symptoms: Wrinkles and age spots